code4policy/modules/commandline/07-homework.md

 	- remember the `.` refers to the current directory, so `./filter.py` means run the `filter.py` script that is located in the current directory
 - make sure filter.py has a shebang on top. the shebang is `#!/usr/bin/env python3`. without the shebang, the shell won't know how to execute your script
 - use the 2017 quarter 1 file, quarter 2 might have some issues

+### Final Thoughts

+Try your best to not just complete the assignment, but also understand what you're doing each step of the way.